-The manager believes there are different exit options.
+The manager believes there are a number of different exit options.

 As this is largely a cash-based business, they anticipate the underlying companies will have enough cash on the balance sheet to return some cash after the third anniversary.
 There could also be the option of selling the twin companies back to the artists if they have been particularly successful.
-70%-80% of the revenues are expected in the first three to four years, however there is a long-term income stream for successful artists, which has a resale value.
+70% to 80% of the revenues are expected in the first three to four years, however there is a long-term income stream for successful artists, which has a resale value.

-As well as the usual risks associated with an SEIS investment, there are some additional considerations.
+As well as the usual risks associated with a higher risk SEIS investment, there are additional considerations.
 The obvious risk is the individual artist may not deliver records on time or not sell enough tickets or merchandise for example.
 Much of previous profit has been generated from selling rights to use in TV and film, but this is a notoriously difficult market in which to prosper.
 Finally, the manager’s downside protection strategy might not work and the counterparty might not be able to honour their contractual guarantees.
 The downside protection strategy is based on advancing only part of the funds raised to the artist and requiring a percentage to be repaid before further advances.

 This is an SEIS investing in the smallest unquoted companies.
 SEIS investments are illiquid and capital is at risk.
 Investors should only invest money they can afford to lose.

-As with most SEIS, fees are relatively high although these are not levied directly on investors.
+As with many SEIS, fees are relatively high although these are not levied directly on investors.
 The upfront cost is 7%, charged to investee companies with an annual administration fee of 0.5%.
 In addition, each company will be charged £600 per month in directors’ fees.
 A performance fee is payable once investors have received £1.05 per £1 invested on an individual company basis, rather than on a portfolio basis.
 The management team receive 35% of any distribution above this level.
 This means if out of two companies one loses and the other makes money, a performance fee would still be payable.
-This isn’t particularly satisfactory, but fairly standard.
+This isn’t particularly satisfactory, but is standard practice.